hyperledger-labs/minifabric/README.md

 ### Make minifab available system wide

-Move the minifab (Linux and OS X) or minifab.cmd (Windows) script to a directory which is part of your execution path in your system, this is to make the later operations a bit easier, you will be able to run just minifab anywhere in your system without specify the path to the minifab script.
+Move the minifab (Linux and OS X) or minifab.cmd (Windows) script to a directory which is part of your execution path in your system, this is to make the later operations a bit easier, you will be able to run minifab command anywhere in your system without specify the path to the minifab script.

 ### Stand up a fabric network: